guybrush262/Assistant-conversations/README.md

 # Introduction
-The project aim to save conversations with Assist so that future conversations can be contextualized:
+The project aim to save Home Assistant conversations with Assist so that future conversations can be contextualized:
 1. Saving conversations held with Assist to a database
 2. Recalling past conversations by the conversation agent reading the database via referencing it in the prompt of the conversationa agent integration service.
 Note that it cannot directly read a file, so we need to use a workaround with a rest sensor